dimitra-savvani/Snake-Game/README.md

 - Collision Detection: Detects collisions with the walls or the snake's own body.
 - Resetting: Resets the snake's position and size when the game is restarted.

+`food.py`

+This file defines the `Food` class, which:

+- Generates a food item to a random position within the screen's limits.
+- Repositions the food to a new random location when the snake eats it.

 `scoreboard.py`

 This file defines the `Scoreboard` class, which: